 1. Create a clear Instagram strategy

-What does your brand story look like?
-Maybe you want to satisfy curiosity by showing followers how your product is made, share the perspective of an employee to humanize your brand, or position your brand in an aspirational way by showcasing the lifestyle or achievements of your customers, as Square does when highlighting entrepreneurs who use their tools.
+- What story you want to tell.
+Maybe you want to satisfy curiosity by showing followers how your product is made.
+Or you could use Instagram to share the perspective of an employee to humanize your brand.
+Another effective tactic is to position your brand in an aspirational way, showcasing the lifestyle or achievements of your customers.
+Square does this really well.

 If you want to get more Instagram followers, you need to make it easy for people to find you.

-Link to your Instagram account or branded hashtag in other communications
+4. Share your Instagram account in other communications

-All of your communications tools—both online and offline—provide an opportunity to direct people to your Instagram account or branded hashtag.
+All communication tools—both online and offline—are an opportunity to direct people to your Instagram account.

-Make sure you have links to your Instagram account on your website, in your email signature, and in online newsletters so that more people who are already in contact with your brand can find you on social media.
+Make sure you have links to your Instagram account on your website, in your email signature, and online newsletters.
+This will ensure that people who are already in contact with your brand online can find you on social media.

-And don’t rule out offline communications tools like your product packaging, business cards, or signage at your bricks and mortar location or an event.
-Bridesmaid dress company Weddington Way made sure attendees at their launch party in New York could easily find and tag them on social media, increasing their exposure to both attendees and attendees’ followers.
+And don’t rule out offline communications tools like product packaging, business cards, or signage at an event or store.
+Dress company Weddington Way made sure attendees at their launch party in New York could find and tag them on social media.
+This increased their exposure to both attendees and attendees’ followers.

-Using hashtags relevant to your business or niche will help your posts appear to people who may not already be following you, but are searching for photos related to your brand or industry.
+This will make your posts discoverable to people who are searching for content related to your brand or industry.

-Before using hashtags to get more Instagram followers, make sure you know the DOs and DON’Ts of using hashtags on Instagram.
+Before using hashtags to get more followers, make sure you know the DOs & DON’Ts of using hashtags on Instagram.

 DO: Find and use what’s popular.

-Use the search function within Instagram or the Trendspottr app in Hootsuite to search for popular hashtags related to your product, service, or industry.
+Use the search function within Instagram to find popular hashtags related to your product, service, or industry.
 Then, set up a stream in Hootsuite to monitor content posted with that hashtag on Instagram.

 DO: Create your own hashtag.

 Come up with your own hashtag that will motivate your audience to share photos related to your brand.
 Don’t think this applies to your market niche?
-Consider that the feminine hygiene brand Always created a hugely effective branded hashtag campaign with #LikeAGirl—which encourages young women to use this usually derogatory expression to showcase the best of what they can do.
-The result was more than four billion impressions across all networks in just two months.
+Feminine hygiene brand Always created an effective campaign with #LikeAGirl.
+The branded hashtag encouraged young women to use this usually derogatory expression to showcase the best of what they can do.
+The result was more than four billion impressions across all networks in only two months.